staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 The following features require the Postman desktop app:

 * **Open Postman Vault from public workspaces** - You must use the Postman desktop app to open your Postman Vault from a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/), and reference vault secrets in a public workspace.
-If you're using the Postman web app, you must add new vault secrets to your Postman vault if you're opening it from a public workspace.
+If you're using the Postman web app, you must add new vault secrets to your Postman Vault if you're opening it from a public workspace.

 * **Use vault secrets between teams** - You must use the Postman desktop app to use your vault secrets in another team.
 If you're using the Postman web app, you must add new vault secrets to your Postman Vault when you [switch, join, or leave teams](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/). <!-- TBD -->